Iranian Complainant Mothers: Arresting Iranian mothers for justice

-On the 12th of June 2021, Nahid Shirpisheh, mother of Pouya Bakhtiari, along with political activist Narges Mohammadi, mother of Ebrahim Ketabdar, Jafar Azimzadeh and Puran Nazimi, who had travelled to Shiraz to meet Navid Afkari's family, was arrested in front of Adel Abad prison in Shiraz and released after some hours.
+On 12 June 2021, Nahid Shirpisheh, mother of Pouya Bakhtiari, along with political activist Narges Mohammadi, mother of Ebrahim Ketabdar, Jafar Azimzadeh and Puran Nazimi, who had travelled to Shiraz to meet Navid Afkari's family, was arrested in front of Adel Abad prison in Shiraz and released after some hours.

 On Friday, July 7, 2021, several Iranian mothers for justice were arrested after gathering in Tehran's Azadi Square and chanting slogans in support of the Khuzestan protests and were released a few hours later.
 The mothers of Ebrahim Ketabdar, Pejman Gholipour, Farhad Mojdam, Sajjad Rezaei, Milad Mohagheghi, Vahid Damour, and the sister of Hamid Rasouli were among those arrested.
 Emphasising pursuing their right, they have emphasized in their slogans that they seek to overthrow the Islamic Republic.
 The mother of Pejman Qalipour, one of the victims of the November 2018 protests, said: "Enough with slavery, we are not asking you to support us, support yourselves."

-On 11th July 2022, one day before a planned anti-hijab protest, Iran’s security arrested families of the victims of the 2019 protests accusing them of “trying to instigate riots”.
+On 11 July 2022, one day before a planned anti-hijab protest, Iran’s security arrested families of the victims of the 2019 protests accusing them of "trying to instigate riots".

 Security forces raided the home of Rahimeh Yousefzadeh in Tehran on Monday and arrested her and two other mothers whose children were killed by the government during anti-government protests.
 Yousefzadeh is the mother of Navid Behboudi who was shot dead by security forces in Tehran in November 2019.

 Several others, including Nahid Shirpisheh, the mother of Pouya Bakhtiari, and the brother of Vahid Damvar, another victim of government violence, were arrested at their own homes, also on Monday.